WordPress/action-wp-playground-pr-preview/README.md

 jobs:
   preview:
+    runs-on: ubuntu-latest
     permissions:
       contents: read
       pull-requests: write
+    steps:
+      - name: Post Playground Preview Button
         uses: WordPress/action-wp-playground-pr-preview@v2
         with:
           # Use "." if theme is in repository root
           theme-path: .
 ```

 ### Plugin in a subdirectory